hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 bubnenkoff (Dmitry Bubnenkov) Can confirm, thank you for noticing that regression!
 Pushed fix and sync'ed master to latest Red development.

 [13:03:10](#EAlCeE7BXDn7Mu2v5beGkH4zF-eUge2_asRAq1k-m9M) <gurzgri>:
-BTW, I really appreciate the effort you invested in providing a small example showcasing the problem instead of just throwing the whole app source code in here. Ì†ΩÌ±çÔ∏è Yet a _really minimal_ example would have been:
+BTW, I really appreciate the effort you invested in providing a small example showcasing the problem instead of just throwing the whole app source code in here. üëçÔ∏è Yet a _really minimal_ example would have been:

 ```Red
 Red [Needs: 'ODBC]
 open make port! [scheme: 'odbc target: "driver={SQLite3 ODBC Driver};database=D:/code/test/database.db;"]
 ```

-Ì†ΩÌ∏â(no offense)
+üòâ(no offense)

 [13:07:35](#-8DpgfFxZzJtNdGl-n0_l2P1QyOw6OfW-LrXo3b_220) <bubnenkoff (Dmitry Bubnenkov)>:
 Thanks for fix!